U.N. agency in Gaza fires employees over alleged involvement in Oct. 7 attack

 Israel's military, known as the Israel Defense Forces (IDF), has denied involvement in that incident.
 "After an examination of our operational systems, the IDF has currently ruled out that this incident is a result of an aerial or artillery strike by the IDF.
 A thorough review of the operations of the forces in the vicinity is underway," it said in a statement.

 Heavy fighting in Khan Younis has killed and wounded dozens of people in recent days, according to Gaza's Health Ministry.
 It estimates that over 26,000 people have died in Gaza since the war began.
-The total number of deaths includes both combatants and civilians, the majority of whom are women and children.
+This total includes both combatants and civilians.
+The ministry says the majority of those who have been killed are women and children.

 In his statement, UNRWA's Lazzarini called the allegations against the agency employees "shocking."